Contact us to see

 Rebecca - East Dulwich“I cannot comment positively enough on the psychologist I saw at The British CBT & Counselling Service.
 She provided a structured yet flexible framework for discussing my issues, was insightful and at times necessarily firm and challenging which was exactly the sort of counsellor I had hoped to be paired with.”

-You will begin by meeting with one of our Therapists for an initial assessment where they will ask you about the trauma that you have suffered.
+You will begin your treatment by meeting with one of our Therapists for an initial assessment where they will ask you about the type of trauma that you have suffered.
 The amount of detail that you go into at this point is completely up to you and you will not be asked to share information that you do not feel comfortable sharing.
-Your Therapist will also ask you about the impact that the trauma has had on you, your relationships and your commitments and responsibilities as well as some more general questions about your life, background and what you would like to achieve through your counselling.
+Your Therapist will also ask you about the impact that the trauma has had on you emotionally, your relationships and your commitments and responsibilities as well as some more general questions about your life, health, background and what you would like to achieve through your counselling.

-Next your Therapist will give you a brief outline of the counselling programme that they believe will best meet your specific requirements so that you know what to expect and feel comfortable with what is to come.
+Next your Therapist will give you a brief outline of the treatment programme that they believe will best meet your specific requirements so that you know what to expect and feel comfortable with what is to come.
 Effective Treatments could include a course of Cognitive Behavioural Therapy (CBT) or Eye Movement Desensitisation and Reprocessing (EMDR).

 You will then learn about how our minds deal with traumatic events and why sometimes memories are stored in a way that means they continue to intrude without warning into our day to day experiences.
-This understanding will put you in the strongest position from which to tackle your PTSD.
+This understanding will put you in the strongest position from which to treat your Post Traumatic Stress Disorder.

 Your Therapist will then help you to identify the thoughts and behaviours that are exacerbating the anxiety and/or depression that surrounds the trauma you suffered and work with you to create and replace these with alternatives that allow you to heal and move forward.